inbouchet/Sky_symphony/README.md

 # Sky_symphony

+The goal of this project is to create an autonomous spectacle of swarm drones, to replace fireworks from an ecological and safe point of view.
+General principle : a control unit sends each drone a position to respect according to a cloud of points given to it.

-Project in collaboration with Laetitia Cabrol in Master 2 ASPIC (Autonomous Systems, Perception Interaction & Control)
+Project in collaboration with Laetitia Cabrol in Master 2 ASPIC (Autonomous Systems, Perception Interaction & Control).

 ## Demo